Jamie Gajewski – ESL Teacher 365

 My years working, living, and studying abroad have given me new perspectives on education, languages, culture, and life.
 I am passionate about connecting with others from all over the world and sharing experiences and insights.

 If you are an English teacher looking to take the first step to teach abroad or online, I’m here to help.
-In addition, I offer private lessons for Spanish speakers who are preparing the Cambridge B2 First exam.
+In addition, I offer private lessons for students who are preparing for the Cambridge B2 First exam.